Brightgate/product/README.md

 macOS, or from x86 to ARM.
 (An easier way is to keep parallel workspaces in sync by making one the git upstream of the other).

-## Connecting to Google IoT Core
+## Connecting to Cloud Backend

-Our appliances talk to the cloud using Google IoT Core.
-At a minimum, request that an IoT Core secret be provisioned for your appliance.
-Install that to `$ROOT/opt/com.brightgate/etc/secret/iotcore/iotcore.secret.json` in order for your IoT connectivity to work.
-See `build/gcp-iot/README.iotcore.md` for more details.
+Our appliances talk to the cloud using a mixture of methods, primarily GRPC.
+At a minimum, request that a cloud secret be provisioned for your appliance.
+Install that to `$ROOT/opt/com.brightgate/etc/secret/cloud/cloud.secret.json` in order for your cloud connectivity to work.
+See `build/gcp-appliance-reg/README.registry.md` for more details.

 ## TLS Certificates